mmwtl/headunit-revived/README.md

 - **Early MediaSession Initialization:** Fixes audio routing issues where the phone would sometimes play sound through its own speakers instead of the headunit.
 - **GPS Speed Fix:** Accurate speed reporting for navigation apps by correcting unit conversions.
 - **New Logging System:** Integrated log level control and file capture for easier debugging.
-- Fixing Android Auto 16.4 intents for selfmode.
+- **IMPORTANT** Fixing Android Auto 16.4 intents for selfmode.
 In Wireless Helper too.
 Please update to 1.2.0

 ### v.1.15.1
 - Added arabic language thanks to A5H0